Minister Assisting the President of Nauru

 The Minister Assisting the President of Nauru is a senior position in the Cabinet of Nauru, and responsible for acting as a substitute of the President of Nauru.

 The President appoints the person holding this position among the members of the cabinet.

 The Minister Assisting the President of Nauru succeeded to the Presidency once.
 President Bernard Dowiyogo died in March 2003, and was succeeded by Derog Gioura.

+The current Minister Assisting the President of Nauru, Lionel Aingimea is also the first Vice President of Nauru.
+He is himself a former President of Nauru as well.